An Authentic Slice of Nicaragua

-In keeping with every other Central American town or city, the main plaza of Leon is picturesque and dominated by a cathedral.
+In keeping with every other town or city in Central America, the main plaza of Leon is picturesque and dominated by a cathedral.
 The city’s large and frenetic market sells live iguanas, which locals snap up to take home to cook for dinner.
 Somewhat unexpectedly, Leon has a world-class art museum which proudly displays the work of the great Central American masters.
 Additionally, memories of the Nicaraguan revolution, in which Leon played a central role, are abundant in the form of colorful murals on street corners.

 The Museum of Revolution

 Opposite the cathedral, on the other side of the plaza, is a ramshackle, but formerly grand building.
 In its past life, it was the municipal palace, but is now home to The Leon Museum of Revolution.
 Covered in political graffiti, the museum is run by a group of ex-guerrillas, who sit on the front steps having a smoke and passing the time of day.
 Furthermore, they take it in turns to give guided tours and enlighten the uninitiated on the facts surrounding the revolution.